georgewbar/testkatacoda/jenkins-build-test-deliver/step5.md

 Do the following steps:

 1. Now go to your organization's repo fork `https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`{{copy}}, where `<ORGANIZATION ACCOUNT NAME>` is replaced by your organization's account name.
 In my case, this URL is `https://github.com/devops-pipeline-tutorial/sample-project-repo`.
-Then, click on your repo settings.
+Then, click on your repo `Settings`.
 ![](./assets/settings_org.png)

 1. Then, click on `Branches` on the left.